 Each Cannondale bicycle is equipped with tires that we believe offer the optimal balance between fast rolling and traction.
 However, if you find you want faster rolling, you can swap to lighter, narrower tires, or if you want more traction, most Cannondale bikes can fit slightly larger, more knobby tires.

 One quick way to dial into the best tires for your local riding conditions is to check in with your local bike shop, or with local riders, and see what tires they’re running.
 Ask questions to learn more about the tire pressures they’re running and if they’re running their tires tubeless or not.
-This can be very helpful if you’re just getting into the sport or are coming back to mountain biking after time away.
+This can be very helpful if you’re just getting into the sport or coming back to mountain biking after time away.

 Regardless of the wheel size you choose, tubeless compatibility is something most riders want.
-Tubeless-compatible tires and rims ditch the tubes, instead relying on a liquid sealant inside the tires to retain air.
+Tubeless-compatible tires and rims ditch inner tubes, instead relying on a liquid sealant inside the tires to retain air.
 The sealant is also capable of sealing small to medium sized punctures, which dramatically reduces the occurrence of flat tires for most riders.

 Most tubeless-compatible rims and tires will be labeled as such, either with the words “tubeless-compatible” or “TLR” –– a generally accepted acronym for tubeless-ready wheel components.

-Some Cannondale mountain bike models –– like the Habit full-suspension trail bike –– are available in both alloy and carbon frame versions, giving you the freedom to decide which material is best balance of value and performance for your riding.
+Some Cannondale mountain bike models –– like the Habit full-suspension trail bike –– are available in both aluminum and carbon frame versions, giving you the freedom to decide which material is best balance of value and performance for your riding.

 As their name suggests, dropper seatposts enable you to drop the saddle out of the way, or raise it again, at the press of a button.
-This makes it easier to move around on the bike, and especially get your weight back over the rear tire.
-For technical trail riding or bike park riding, dropper posts are ideal.
+This makes it easier to move around on the bike, and especially get your weight back over the rear tire for technical trail riding or bike park riding, dropper posts are ideal.
 You can quickly drop the seatpost for technical sections or jumps, then raise it again for efficient pedaling on flats or climbs.

 While many new mountain bikes come equipped with dropper posts, it’s possible to upgrade a bike with a rigid seatpost to a dropper post.
 So, if your initial budget doesn’t have room for the added cost of a dropper post, you can always add one later on.